Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Introduction

-An important question in TL is how transferable ImageNet and Kinetics are to other vision tasks.
-In particular, for ImageNet, multiple pieces of research have studied factors that influence its transferability to other similar image tasks~\cite{yosinski,off-the-shelf,taskonomy}.
-In the video domain, most works on transferability have focused on HAR to HAR settings~\cite{kataoka2020would,resNet2+1d,hara2018can} and there has been very little research on the transferability from HAR to other video tasks that occur in different settings~\cite{li2020word,singh2021road}.
+Therefore, a common question when performing TL for video analysis is how transferable ImageNet and Kinetics are to other tasks.
+In particular, for ImageNet, multiple pieces of research have studied factors that influence its transferability to other similar image tasks~\citep{yosinski,off-the-shelf,taskonomy}.
+In the video domain, most works on transferability have focused on HAR to HAR settings~\citep{kataoka2020would,resNet2+1d,hara2018can} and there has been very little research on the transferability from HAR to other video tasks that occur in different settings~\citep{li2020word,singh2021road}.
 For instance, the multi-label movie trailer genre classification (MTGC) is a video task of very distinct nature and content in which transferability has barely been studied.
 This task is difficult because genres do not have a specific physical expression in a frame or a sequence of frames.
 Consequently, genres must be inferred from characters, scenes, themes, dynamics, relationships and other abstract elements.
 In addition, the task implies a natural subjectivity: different human observers can assign different genres to the same trailer.
 In contrast to HAR clips, trailer settings are more diverse; namely, the story is usually not presented linearly, fictional elements may be included (e.g., characters, landscapes, devices, laws of physics, etc.) and the duration is generally longer.

-In this paper, we present a general architecture called Dual Image and Video Transformer Architecture (DIViTA) for MTGC that enables exploiting both pretrained spatial and spatio-temporal visual backbones in a unified way.
-We empirically study different aspects that influence transferability from ImageNet and Kinetics to MTGC using a novel video movie trailer dataset.
-This paper makes the following contributions:
+Hence, there are important dissimilarities in image content, video structure, and duration between IC/HAR and MTGC tasks that could affect the transferability of spatial and spatio-temporal representations learned by pretrained models on ImageNet and Kinetics.